ibm-cloud-docs/cis/how-to.md

  ## Browser Expiration
  {:#browser-expiration}

-You can use the dropdown menu to select the time of browser expiration that you require, for example 8 hours, or 1 day.
+You can use the list menu to select the time of browser expiration that you require, for example 8 hours, or 1 day.

 Enterprise only: You can also instruct {{site.data.keyword.cis_short_notm}} not to override browser cache control by setting this to **Respect Existing Headers**.